gajus/eslint-plugin-flowtype/README.md

             },
           }>>>,
         }

-// Message: Expected type annotations to be in ascending order. "x" should be before "y".
+// Message: Expected type annotations to be in ascending order. "x" must be before "y".
-// Message: Expected type annotations to be in ascending order. "k" should be before "l".
+// Message: Expected type annotations to be in ascending order. "k" must be before "l".
-// Message: Expected type annotations to be in ascending order. "b" should be before "c".
+// Message: Expected type annotations to be in ascending order. "b" must be before "c".
-// Message: Expected type annotations to be in ascending order. "x" should be before "y".
+// Message: Expected type annotations to be in ascending order. "x" must be before "y".
-// Message: Expected type annotations to be in ascending order. "k" should be before "l".
+// Message: Expected type annotations to be in ascending order. "k" must be before "l".

         type FooType = {